 Cape May: Footsteps at Sunrise

 The discovery happened unexpectedly, as the best ones often do.
-During a cooking class in Cape Town, South Africa, I slipped away for a moment of refuge—sometimes I need a break from the kitchen—and wandered into a small adjacent coffee shop.
+During a cooking class at Stir Crazy in Cape Town, South Africa, I slipped away for a moment of refuge—sometimes I need a break from the kitchen—and wandered into a small adjacent coffee shop.
 On the wall hung something remarkable: an image that existed in the space between photograph and painting.
 It had visible brushstrokes yet none of the textured depth of oil on canvas.
 A photograph, transformed.

 Intrigued, I asked the proprietor about it.
 The photographer had created the effect in Photoshop, he told me.
-I'm always searching for new techniques when I travel, for perspectives I haven't yet encountered.
+I'm always searching for new techniques, especially when I travel, for perspectives I haven't yet encountered.
 This painterly effect was unlike anything I'd seen.
 From that moment, I was determined to learn how to recreate it.

 My mother had just passed away after a long illness.
 She was ninety-five.
-When I looked at these footsteps in the sand, I thought of the old story—perhaps you know it—about the man who dreams he's walking beside Jesus along a beach.
+When I looked at those footsteps in the sand, I thought of the old story—perhaps you know it—about the man who dreams he's walking beside Jesus on a beach.
 As scenes from his life unfold, he sees two sets of footprints: his own and Jesus's.
 But during the hardest times, only one set remains.
 Feeling abandoned, he asks why he was left alone during his darkest hours.
 Jesus answers: "It was then that I carried you."

 The message speaks of comfort and divine presence—the assurance that even in our loneliest moments, we are held.
+I needed this inspiration while walking on the beach in Cape May and mourning the loss of my mom.

-My mom, Mary Anne Aussem, passed away on September 10th, 2025.
+Mary Anne Aussem, my mom, passed away on September 10th, 2025.
 We held her service on September 24th, and I delivered the eulogy.
-I included a passage about a favorite Beatles song, "Let It Be":
+I included a passage about a favorite Beatles song, "Let It Be".
+Whenever I hear this song I think of my mom:

 When I find myself in times of trouble